ianrelecker/dioxideai/README.md

 ## Requirements

 - macOS (Apple Silicon/Intel) with [Node.js](https://nodejs.org/) 18+
-- [Ollama](https://ollama.ai) running locally or remotely
+- [Ollama](https://ollama.ai) running locally or remotely, or a ChatGPT-compatible server such as llama.cpp/LM Studio.
-- At least one model pulled via `ollama pull llama3:8b`, `ollama pull mistral`, etc.
+- At least one model pulled on that endpoint via `ollama pull llama3:8b`, `ollama pull mistral`, etc., or the equivalent for your ChatGPT-compatible host.

 ## Setup